 - Deposit of particles such as shrub tree branches or damaged glass around the roofing or maybe in the gutters

 Indoor Evidence of Roof structure Damage

 You can check for prospective warning signs of wind damage in your home by inspecting your attic and finished living areas.
-As always, your safety should be a priority.
-When climbing your attic, make sure to have a sturdy walking route and wear suitable protective equipment.
-Once more, if you’re not able to accomplish this safely, you can always reach out to us to speak to a professional roofing company.
+Remember, maintain safety at heart with anything you do.
+When climbing in your attic, make sure to have a sturdy walking route and wear suitable protective equipment.
+Once more, if you’re not able to accomplish this safely, please speak to a professional roofing company.

 - Go up for the attic while it’s still light outdoors.

 - Use a flashlight to check on for water leakages and spots around the underside of your roofing or warning signs of water damage on the ground.

 - Turn the lights off and check out the roof decking for any places that daylight is shining through to show damage has happened above.

 - In your finished living areas, look for discolored areas around the ceilings and wall surfaces that alert you that water gets in through wind-damaged locations around the roofing.